UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 • lower cost (budget options)

-• no oxybenzone (no oxybenzone)
+• no oxybenzone (without oxybenzone)

 • no vit.A (without vitamin A)